vssssssssss/thinkster-django-angular-tutorial/chapter03.md

     def get_permissions(self):
         if self.request.method in permissions.SAFE_METHODS:
             return (permissions.AllowAny(),)

+        if self.request.method == 'POST':
+            return (permissions.AllowAny(),)

         return (permissions.IsAuthenticated(), IsAccountOwner(),)

 The only user that should be able to call dangerous methods (such as `update()` and `delete()`) is the owner of the account.
 We first check if the user is authenticated and then call a custom permission that we will write in just a moment.
+This case does not hold when the HTTP method is `POST`.
+We want to allow any user to create an account.

 If the HTTP method of the request ('GET', 'POST', etc) is "safe", then anyone can use that endpoint.

+    def create(self, request):
+        serializer = self.serializer_class(data=request.DATA)

+        if serializer.is_valid():
+            account = Account.objects.create_user(**request.DATA)

+            account.set_password(request.DATA.get('password'))
+            account.save()

+            return Response(serializer.data, status=status.HTTP_201_CREATED)
+        return Response({
+            'status': 'Bad request',
+            'message': 'Account could not be created with received data.'
+        }, status=status.HTTP_400_BAD_REQUEST)

+In Django, there is a specific method used for setting passwords: `set_password`.
+This method handles hashing and salting passwords so they are not stored in plaintext.
+Furthermore, the `authenticate` method we saw earlier expects passwords to be hashed and salted, so we can't authenticate with plaintext passwords anyways.

+For these reasons, we must override the `create` method for this viewset.
+Assuming the information we received creates a valid serializer, we go ahead and create an `Account` object using the `create_user` method from earlier.

+After the `Account` is saved we move on to setting the password and saving the object again.
+The response is either a `201` or a `400`, depending on the serializer's validity.

 ## Making the IsAccountOwner permission
 Let's create the `IsAccountOwner()` permission from the view we just made.